nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 The operator class also has a {cpp:func}`~holoscan::Operator::metadata_policy` method that can be used to set a {cpp:enum}`~holoscan::MetadataPolicy` to use when handling duplicate metadata keys across multiple input ports of the operator.
 The available options are:
 - "update" (`MetadataPolicy::kUpdate`): replace any existing key from a prior `receive` call with one present in a subsequent `receive` call.
+- "inplace_update" (`MetadataPolicy::kInplaceUpdate`): Update the value stored within an existing `MetadataObject` in-place if the key already exists (in contrast to `kUpdate` which always replaces the existing `MetadataObject` with a new one).
 - "reject" (`MetadataPolicy::kReject`): Reject the new key/value pair when a key already exists due to a prior `receive` call.
 - "raise" (`MetadataPolicy::kRaise`): Throw a `std::runtime_error` if a duplicate key is encountered.
 This is the default policy.